- Start date: April & October

 Why this course?

 A pioneering and experienced MBA provider, we update and review our MBA to reflect the current business environment.
 Strathclyde’s MBA is strategy-focused and blends theoretical and practical business learning.
 Our MBA is flexible, and responsive to the needs of working individuals.
 Our wide choice of electives can help you personalise the programme to suit your business interests.
-These elective classes can be studied in Zurich, as well as in Glasgow or at our other international centres, to give you an international learning and networking experience.
+These elective classes can be studied in Oman, as well as in Glasgow or at our other international centres, to give you an international learning and networking experience.

 The MBA project gives you an opportunity to examine in depth a managerial, organisational or environmental issue of your choice over an extended period of time.
 Our Executive MBA allows you to study whilst continuing with your career and allows you to implement your learning into work.